-From Godiva to Venchi, and homegrown brands like Conspiracy Chocolate, here’s our pick of where to find the best chocolate in Hong Kong.
+From Godiva to Venchi, and homegrown bean-to-bar brands like Conspiracy Chocolate, here’s our pick of where to find the best chocolate in Hong Kong.

 So ubiquitous is chocolate today that it’s easy to forget its origins as the elixir of the gods.
 First conceived in Mesoamerica– where cacao grows natively– as a bitter beverage, European colonisers mixed cane sugar and spices into the dark liquid, remaking it as sweet chocolate in the 16th century.
 Like other beloved products born out of harsh histories, chocolate is often controversial.
 Between myth and medicine, festive gift-giving and the craft behind the confection, there’s a whole world in each bite.